yakovbeder/discovery-session-tool/README.md

 1. Add the HTML structure in `index.html`
 2. Update the `sections` array in `script.js` (generatePDFHTML method)
 3. Add questions to the `questions` object in `script.js`
+4. Add subjects to the `subjects` object in `script.js`

 *Note: The tool currently includes 11 major sections covering all aspects of OpenShift discovery.*

+### Adding Custom Questions
+Users can add custom questions to any section:
+1. Click the "Add Question" button at the end of any section
+2. Fill in the Subject field (e.g., "Cluster Usage", "Hardware")
+3. Enter your custom question text
+4. Add your response
+5. Custom questions are automatically numbered and saved

 ### Styling
 The tool uses Tailwind CSS classes.
 You can customize the appearance by: